 Bad Engine Performance

-Unlike the working of the engine when an oil filter is in good condition, the performance level of the engine will drop dramatically.
-One will notice how the engine will hardly pick up speed as it should in normal conditions.
 The accelerator will act like it’s not working properly.
-Serous care should be taken if any of these symptoms occur or else damage will be caused to the essential part of the vehicle.
+Serious care should be taken if any of these symptoms occur or else damage will be caused to the essential part of the vehicle.

 Sputtering

-Sputtering in a vehicle is related to a clogged oil filter. it happens when the oil filter is unable to release oil as it should, which causes the car not to keep up with the speed you deserve.
+A clogged oil filter causes sputtering in a vehicle. it happens when the oil filter is unable to release oil as it should, which causes the car not to keep up with the speed you deserve.
 Light sputtering could lead to a bigger problem.

 Metallic Sounds

 A faulty oil filter can cause oil starvation in the engine, and when this happens, metals will grind against each other.
 The occurrence of metallic sounds when the engine is running is a sign that something is wrong with the oil flow.
-Users that experience such sound should ensure to fix it as soon as possible before more damage is done to the vehicle.
+Those who hear such sounds should promptly address the issue to prevent further damage to the vehicle.

 Dropping Pressure

 One can read the oil pressure gauge from the vehicle’s dashboard to ensure the pressure is not dropping.
-Discovering a steep drop in oil pressure is a problem that must be examined.
+Examine the problem if you notice a steep drop in oil pressure.
 Naturally, engine oil pressure will not drop more than a fraction of a percent while driving.
-So, a drastic pressure change is a sign of error in the oil flow.
+A significant change in pressure, therefore, indicates an oil flow error.

 Dirty Exhaust